Protect yourself and those around you from illnesses like COVID-19 & flu.

 How long can Long COVID symptoms last?

-• Long COVID can last weeks, months, or even years.
+- Long COVID can last weeks, months, or even years.
 Doctors and scientists are still doing research to find answers to this question.

 What do I need to know about Long COVID?

-• You are more likely to get Long COVID if you are unvaccinated.
+- You are more likely to get Long COVID if you are unvaccinated.

-• Even if you have a mild case of COVID, you can still get Long COVID.
+- Even if you have a mild case of COVID, you can still get Long COVID.

-• There is not a single test that doctors use to find out if you have Long COVID.
+- There is not a single test that doctors use to find out if you have Long COVID.
 It is important to keep track of your symptoms so you can give your doctor as much information as possible.

 What are some tips for talking to my doctor about Long COVID?

-Some tips for talking to your doctor about Long COVID are (Source 77 – Centers for Disease Control and Prevention, 2022):
+Some tips for talking to your doctor about Long COVID are (Source 77 – Centers for Disease Control and Prevention, 2022):- Write down all sicknesses you have or might have had

-• If you’re seeing a new doctor, write down all the other doctors that you’ve seen
+- If you’re seeing a new doctor, write down all the other doctors that you’ve seen

-• Write down when you had COVID-19 and any symptoms you had
+- Write down when you had COVID-19 and any symptoms you had

-• Write down when you started having symptoms again after testing negative for COVID-19
+- Write down when you started having symptoms again after testing negative for COVID-19

-• Write down what tests you’ve had done for doctors to learn more about the symptoms you’re having
+- Write down what tests you’ve had done for doctors to learn more about the symptoms you’re having

-• Be ready to tell your doctor what medicines you take
+- Be ready to tell your doctor what medicines you take

-• Ask for an appointment summary to keep track of what your doctor tells you
+- Ask for an appointment summary to keep track of what your doctor tells you

-• Ask your doctor to write down any instructions they give you
+- Ask your doctor to write down any instructions they give you

 How do I protect myself from getting COVID-19?

-• Wash your hands with soap and water or use hand sanitizer.
+- Wash your hands with soap and water or use hand sanitizer.

-• Stay away from large groups of people.
+- Stay away from large groups of people.

-• Wear a face mask when you are around other people.
+- Wear a face mask when you are around other people.
 Learn more about masks by reading our eblast on masks at this link.

-• Get your COVID-19 vaccine and stay up to date with recommended updates.
+- Get your COVID-19 vaccine and stay up to date with recommended updates.

-What is a COVID-19 vaccine?
+What is a vaccine?

 A vaccine is a type of shot with medicine.
-The medicine in a COVID-19 vaccine fights the virus and helps protect you from getting sick.
+The medicine in a vaccine fights the virus and helps protect you from getting sick.

-Why are people getting a vaccine?
+Why are people getting vaccines?

 What COVID-19 vaccines are available in the United States?